-We have built a fleet through timely and selective acquisitions of secondhand and newbuilding vessels.
-Our fleet is well-positioned to take advantage of economies of scale in commercial, technical and procurement management.
+We have built a fleet through timely and selective acquisitions of secondhand vessels and vessels under construction.
+We believe our fleet is well-positioned to take advantage of economies of scale in commercial, technical and procurement management.
 We have a large, modern, fuel-efficient and high-quality fleet, which emphasizes the largest Eco-type Capesize and Newcastlemax vessels, built at leading shipyards and featuring the latest technology.
 As a result, we believe we will have an opportunity to capitalize on rising market demand during a period of reduced fleet growth, customer preferences for our ships and economies of scale, while enabling us to capture the benefits of fuel cost savings through spot time charters or voyage charters.

 The majority of our operating fleet is equipped with a vessel remote monitoring system that provides data to monitor fuel and lubricant consumption and efficiency on a real-time basis.
-While these monitoring systems are generally available in the shipping industry, we believe that they can be cost-effectively employed only by large-scale shipping operators, such as
+While these monitoring systems are generally available in the shipping industry, we believe that they can be cost-effectively employed only by large-scale shipping operators, such as us.

-In addition, pursuant to the IMO sulfur cap regulations, which limited emission to 0.5% m/m sulfur content that came into force in January 2020, we decided to install scrubbers on the vast majority of our vessels ("Scrubber Retrofitting Program").
-As of the date of this annual report, we have successfully completed the installation of scrubbers on 120 vessels out of the 128 vessels in our fleet.
+In addition, pursuant to the IMO sulfur cap regulations, which limited emission to 0.5% m/m sulfur content and came into force in January 2020, we decided to install scrubbers on the vast majority of our vessels ("Scrubber Retrofitting Program").
+As of the date of this annual report, we have successfully completed the installation of scrubbers on 108 vessels out of the 112 vessels in our fleet.
 We believe that the new maritime regulations will have a strong impact on the maritime industry and will distinguish us from other dry bulk owners that will have conventional dry bulk vessels that will not be able to consume less expensive bunker fuel with higher sulfur content.
-We believe installation of scrubbers has and will continue to increase our competitive advantage commercially making our fleet more attractive to charterers and cargo owners.
+We believe installation of scrubbers has increased and will continue to increase our competitive advantage commercially making our fleet more attractive to charterers and cargo owners.

-Furthermore, we are actively investing in reducing the carbon emissions of our vessels using a variety of technologies such as hull cleaning robots, voyage optimization software, low friction paints and installation of Energy Saving Devices ("ESD") (mainly Mewis duct and Propeller boss cap fins) on our vessels.
-During the last year we have completed the installation of 15 ESD on our vessels and we are evaluating further installations in 2023.
+Furthermore, we are actively investing in reducing the carbon emissions of our vessels using a variety of technologies such as hull cleaning robots, voyage optimization software, low friction paints, variable frequency drivers for engine room fans and sea water cooling pumps and installation of Energy Saving Devices ("ESD") (mainly Mewis ducts and Propeller boss cap fins) on our vessels.
+As of the date of this report, we have completed the installation of 31 ESD on our vessels and we have planned for another 16 vessels to be equipped with such devices in 2024.
+We also actively research the retrofitting of shaft generators and exhaust gas economizers for the vessels' diesel generators and expect to complete the first applications of such technology in 2024.